KirinDave/voter-registration-analysis-tools/README.md

 *checkgenders.php* - Count the voters of each gender that have a first name matching common given names

+*countregistrationsbyparty* - Count the voters of each party, per county.

 *getcentenarians.php* - Count the number of voters over the age of 100 in a data set, and also count centenarians who last voted in a given election

 *getdupeinfo.php*  - Find non-uniquerecords in a given subset file, pulls additional voter data from other subset files.